 It almost goes without saying, to get a decent mug of espresso you’ll need a top-notch grinder to prep fresh coffee beans.
 Otherwise, it doesn’t matter what machine you buy; the final product will be sub-par.

 Our Top Picks

 If you want to buy your own machine, take a look at our favorites.
 We’ve listed them below and provided a brief review of them all this will certainly steer you in the right direction:

 This is a fabulous example of a high-quality spring piston machine.
 Not only will it produce a delicious brew but it also makes a fabulous addition to your kitchen counter- the chrome and brass finish is stunning!
 The water tank boasts a capacity of 61 ounces, which means you can enjoy several shots before refilling the machine.
 You can easily see if it needs topping up through the transparent glass.

 There’s a gauge that helps you monitor the pressure of the boiler, which makes it a little easier for you to work the machine.
 Plus, there’s an automatic safety valve that relieves pressure if necessary- so there’s no need to worry!
 Lastly, the heat exchanger allows you to both brew and steam at once- how handy is that?

 The Elektra Micro Casa

 We love the retro design of this coffee maker- obviously, we recommend opting for brass to ensure maximum durability.
-The price is incredibly reasonable (Check out the latest rates here!), considering how many features this model showcases, including:
+The price is incredibly reasonable, considering how many features this model showcases, including: